Joseph Boxhall: Early maritime career

-Boxhall followed in the footsteps of his ancestors on 2 June 1899, when he joined his first ship, a barque of the William Thomas Line of Liverpool.
+Boxhall followed in the footsteps of his family on 2 June 1899, when he joined his first ship, a barque of the William Thomas Line of Liverpool.
 Boxhall's apprenticeship lasted four years, during which time he travelled extensively.
-He then went to work with his father at Wilson Line, and obtained his Master's and Extra-Master's certifications in September 1907, giving him the highest marine certificate of any officer aboard Titanic.
+He then went to work with his father at Wilson Line, and obtained his Master's and Extra-Master's certifications in September 1907.
 Afterwards, he joined the White Star Line.

-On 1 October 1911, he was confirmed as a sub-lieutenant in the Royal Naval Reserve.
-He served on White Star's liners and Arabic before moving to Titanic as Fourth Officer in 1912; he was then 28 years old.
+He joined the White Star Line November 1907, his first ship with the line being the on which he served as sixth officer.
+He was then transferred to the in June 1908 where he served alongside Charles Lightoller, the only officer of the Titanic he knew before joining the ship.